Sometimes, self doubt can feel a bit overwhelming.

 1. Decide what is good about your body

-2. There are some bits of our body we can change
+2. There are some aspects of our body we can change

-Finding a healthy weight, either by eating a good diet or by getting out and exercising more (or sometimes less) are things that are often within our control.
-It is great to do these things with advice from a health professional like a school nurse.
-Things often change really slowly and we may need encouragement and motivation to help us on the way.
+Finding a healthy weight, either by eating a good diet or by getting out and exercising more (or sometimes less) are things that are within our control.

 3. Boost your mood